-a little bit of rain doesn’t stop Terry from Symons Construction to continue laying in the recycled blue elvan and other granite stone setts…
+A little bit of rain doesn’t stop Terry from Symons Construction to continue laying in the recycled blue elvan and other granite stone setts which will allow for the original stonework to be revealed…

 a break in the rain allowed the top section to be lime mortar pointed…